argoproj/argo-cd/docs/user-guide/commands/argocd_account_can-i.md

 ```

-# Can I sync any app?
+# Can I sync an app?
 argocd account can-i sync applications 'default/guestbook'

 # Can I update a project?